Not only can it be an expensive process but understanding what objective you want to accomplish is essential.

 In one case, Advanced Data Concepts, Inc. v.
 United States, No. 99-5064 (Fed.
 Cir., June 9, 2000), the Federal Circuit of Appeals affirmed the Court of Federal Claims by stating that the proper standard of review in a bid protest case is the “arbitrary and capricious” standard articulated in section 706(2)(A) of the Administrative Procedures Act (the “APA”), rather than the “substantial evidence” standard set forth in section 706(2)(E).
 When appealing the Claims Court decision contractors should note that a court must uphold the discretionary action of a Government agency unless the court finds the action to arbitrary, capricious, an abuse of discretion, or not in accordance with law.

 Whether your appellate case is a bid protest, Contract Disputes Act Claim or another federal government procurement matter, preparing and litigating a case before the Federal Circuit Court (CAFC) is a huge undertaking.
-You should make sure that you find a federal appeals lawyer that understands the procurement regulations and the process.
+You should make sure that you find a federal appeal lawyer that understands the procurement regulations and the process.

 Government contractors must invest the resources for the appellate law to review the entire record at the trial court level.
+Let one of our federal appeal lawyers help.